 Explore comes with best practice dashboards and analysis built in, so teams of any size get the metrics that help them track towards success.
 You can analyze team performance, take stock of operational metrics, or get a better understanding of your customer experience.

 - You can set up other channels for your account, including Talk, Chat, and Guide.
-For instructions, see Introducing the Zendesk Support Suite onboarding tasks and the Launch guide for Zendesk Support Suite products.
+For instructions, see Evaluating your Zendesk Support Suite trial and the Launch guide for Zendesk Support Suite products.

 - Visit the Zendesk Marketplace to find partners, apps, and integrations - everything you need to increase agent productivity and streamline workflows.